-One of the coolest neighborhoods in Kyoto is Gion.
+One of the coolest neighbourhoods in Kyoto is Gion.
 However, it’s unlikely you’ll actually find a place to stay here.
 It’s so popular, and most of its streets are dedicated primarily to its famous tea houses and merchant homes.
 Still, if you have the money to spend, give it a go!
-It’s not every day that you get to stay in a neighborhood that is an iconic and integral part of a community’s culture!
+It’s not every day that you get to stay in a neighbourhood that is an iconic and integral part of a community’s culture!

 Best Hostel in Kyoto – Len Kyoto